slint-ui/slint/docs/langref/src/file_format.md

 # `.slint` Files

 Each `.slint` file defines one or several components.
-These components contain a tree of elements.
-Each declared component may be named and re-used under that name as an element later.
+These components declare a tree of elements.
+Each declared component may be used under its name as an element later.

 Components form the basis of composition in Slint.
-They let you build your own re-usable set of UI elements -- and are what drives the built-in elements that come with Slint.
+Use them to build your own re-usable set of UI controls.

 Below is an example of components and elements: